tendermint/tendermint/spec/p2p/p2p-top-level.md

 - I/O
    - dispatch messages incoming from the network to the reactors
    - send messages incoming from the reactors to the network (the peers the messages should go to)
+- number of connections is bounded by constants, say 10 to 50

 ### Temporal Properties